kwalker7631/KYO-QA-ServiceNow-Knowledge-Tool-v30.0.0-main/README.md

 Edit `config.py` to customize:
 - Extraction patterns
 - Excel column mappings
+- QA column name for QA numbers
 - UI colors and branding
 - Directory paths

+QA numbers will only be written if your Excel template contains a column matching `QA_COLUMN_NAME`.

 ## Troubleshooting